Call for papers

 Panel proposal are also welcome.
 The proposal should describe the title and focus of the panel, name of the chair of the panel, and names of every member of the panel and title or focus of each presentation.

-Paper abstracts and panel proposals should be submitted via email to no later than February 1, 2021.
-Decisions will be made by March 4, 2021 after peer review.
-Full papers not exceeding 6.000 words will be due by September 16, 2021.
-The organizing committee plans an edited book on the conference theme to be published by Routledge in 2022.
-A separate publication of the conference proceedings will feature the remaining papers.
+Paper abstracts and panel proposals should be submitted via email to no later than February 1, 2022.
+Decisions will be made by March 4, 2022 after peer review.
+Full papers not exceeding 6.000 words will be due by September 16, 2022 for inclusion in the conference proceedings.

 Dejan Verčič, University of Ljubljana and Herman & partners, Slovenia